Code-Institute-Submissions/LotRDashboard/README.md

 The testing for the Table Creation has been trialing and erroring different table building techniques, the first technique wrote a table with "Object, object, object..."etc. for each instance of a character in the associated characters.json

+#### Bugs witin Testing
+So during the course of my deployment I was trying to make the page a bit scalable however these graphs dont change without extended math looping and I'm not currently sure how to implement these but I am aware that at lower screen sizes that my pages dont load the graphs and the navbar correctly, to ensure this in the future i will try to implement this after it has been submitted for grading.

 #### To change
 1. Add a different method to create the table.